pyhys/minimalmodbus/docs/advancedusage.rst

 Handle local echo
 -------------------------------------------------------------------------
-TODO This has been implemented in version 0.7.
+Note: This feature has been implemented in version 0.7.
+See the API.

 If you cannot disable the local echo of your RS485 adapter, you will receive your own message before the message from the slave.
 Luca Di Gregorio has suggested how to solve this issue.